ritaaktay/advent-of-code-2022/day-15/solution.md

 [ -3, 13 ],\
 [ 15, 25 ],\
 [ 15, 25 ],\
-[ 15, 25 ],\
 [ 15, 17 ],\
-[ 15, 17 ],\
-[ 15, 17 ]\
 ]\
-Which the noneOverlap function returns false for, as some points are overlapping, but the concatenating function cannot concatenate any further...
+Which the noOverlaps function returns false for, as some points are identical, but the concatenating function cannot concatenate any further...
 Which creates an infinite recursion.

 Bug fix:
+Make ranges unique before processing.
 Add into the concatenated array only if the range in question does not overlap with ANY of the ranges already in the concatenated array.

-The buggy version was pushing for as many times as it did not detect an overlap between the range in question and ONE of the ranges in the concatenated array, creating double and tripple pushes.
+The buggy version was pushing for as many times as it did not detect an overlap between the range in question and ONE of the ranges in the concatenated array, creating double and tripple pushes of the same range...

-Take away:
+THE TAKE AWAY:

 So the efficiency related take away here was using mathematical formulas to express things and doing calculations, rather than relying on for loops and processing power to do it by brute force.
-Ex. instead of looping over 400,000 rows to check one by one, it is expressing the formula for a single row based on its y-index so that the calculations can be much more targeted.
+Ex. instead of looping over 400,000 rows to check one by one, expressing the formula for a single row based on its y-index so that the calculations can be much more targeted and arithmetic rather than manual.

+Also the bulk of the code (3 methods in total) is for the merging ranges, which exists as a programming problem - https://www.geeksforgeeks.org/merging-intervals/
+If I wanted to refactor further, I could use the sorted approach to simpligy this step.